Liu-Xuebing/GenPoE/README.md

 #### Model Prediction and Evaluation

-The model generates predictions for the base and retrieved inputs.
+The model generates predictions for the base(Query) and retrieved(Passage) inputs.
 Predictions are compared with ground truth answers using Exact Match (EM) and F1 metrics.
 Metrics are accumulated across all validation batches to provide an overall performance assessment.

 ---